joedefen/my-snaps/README.md

-  sudo dnf install git  # python 3.8 or later is required cd ~  # or anywhere desired (e.g., ~/Projects) git clone git@github.com:joedefen/jdef-fedora-tools.git ./jdef-fedora-tools/deploy  # use undeploy to uninstall
+  sudo dnf install git  # python 3.8 or later is required cd ~  # or anywhere desired (e.g., ~/Projects) git clone git@github.com:joedefen/jdef-fedora-tools.git ./jdef-fedora-tools/deploy  # NOTE: use "undeploy" script to reverse an install
 ```
 * you must keep the source directory (`deploy` creates symbolic links to it tools).
 * within the source directory, you can run `git pull` to update to the latest.